Extreme-Value Theorems for Optimal Multidimensional Pricing: Preliminaries

+We proceed with a precise definition of {\em Monotone Hazard Rate (MHR)} and {\em Regular} distributions, which are two commonly studied families of distributions.

-It is worth noticing that all MHR distributions are also regular distributions, but there are regular distributions that are not MHR.
+\begin{definition}[Monotone Hazard Rate Distribution] We say that a one-dimensional differentiable distribution $F$ {has} {\em Monotone Hazard Rate} if $\frac{f(x)}{1-F(x)}$ is non-decreasing in $[u_{min},u_{max}]$.
+We call such $F$ a {\em Monotone Hazard Rate, or MHR, distribution.} \end{definition} \begin{definition}[Regular Distribution] A one-dimensional differentiable distribution $F$ is called {\em regular} if $x-{1-F(x)\over f(x)}$ is non-decreasing in $[u_{min},u_{max}]$. \end{definition} It is worth noting that all MHR distributions are also regular distributions, but there are regular distributions that are not MHR.
 The family of MHR distributions includes such familiar distributions as the Normal, Exponential, and Uniform distributions.
-The family of regular distributions contains a broader range of distributions, such as fat-tail distributions $f_X(x)\sim x^{-(1+\alpha)}$ for $\alpha\ge1$ (which are not MHR).
-In Appendix~\ref{appendix:MHR} and~\ref{sec:regconcavity} we establish important properties of MHR and regular distributions.
-These properties are instrumental in establishing our extreme value theorems (Theorems~\ref{thm:extreme MHR} and~\ref{thm:regextremevalue} in the following sections).
+The family of regular distributions contains a broader range of distributions, including fat-tail distributions $f_X(x)\sim x^{-(1+\alpha)}$ for $\alpha\ge1$ (which are not MHR).
+In Appendices~\ref{appendix:MHR} and~\ref{sec:regconcavity} we establish important properties of MHR and regular distributions.
+These properties are instrumental in establishing our extreme value theorems for these distributions (Theorems~\ref{thm:extreme MHR} and~\ref{thm:regextremevalue} in Sections~\ref{sec:truncate} and~\ref{sec:regular}).

-We conclude this section by defining two computational problems.
-For the value distributions that we consider, we can show that they are well-defined (i.e. have finite optimal solutions.)